In winter, the Japanese gardens offer a serene stroll with colorful bridges, bronze wildlife statues and water features.

 When traveling almost anywhere in the world, you just have to say that you come from Victoria, Canada and the conversation quickly turns to The Butchart Gardens.
 Right up there with the Canadian Rockies and Niagara Falls as landmarks of the country, Butcharts (as we Victorians affectionately call it) has attracted multi-millions of visitors from virtually every corner of the planet.
 They come to marvel at this miracle of reclamation – from bleak limestone quarry and industrial cement factory at the turn of the 20th century to one of the world’s most famous and inspiring gardens.

-My husband grew up on the edge of this stunningly-landscaped 55-acre property.
+My husband grew up on the edge of this stunningly-landscaped 135-acre property with 55 acres of cultivated gardens.
 For him six decades ago, it was just there, a tempting year round playground whether you and your friends slithered undetected through a hole in the tall, dense hedges or you strolled with much less challenge through the official entrance with a visiting relative from England or Australia.

 A rare snowfall adds sparkle and magic to light displays.

 I, on the other hand, was introduced to the gardens with suitable adult reverence for this ecological miracle.
-I first arrived with two young children who needed to race unrestrained along miles of pathways and an elderly Welsh Corgi who trotted on stubby legs in a more dignified manner.
+I first arrived with two young children who needed to stretch their legs along miles of pathways and an elderly Welsh Corgi who trotted on stubby legs in a dignified manner.
 Particularly when the seething summer crowds took their leave, we reclaimed Butchart Gardens as “our” family domain thanks to the management’s practice at the time of giving local residents an annual pass after paying the first entry for the year.

-Conceived in 1987 as a way of keeping the large employee family of Butchart Gardens working during the normally slow winter season, the Christmas Time festivities now generate the second largest attendance after the peak summer period.
+Conceived in 1987 as a way of keeping the large employee family of Butchart Gardens working during the normally slow winter season, the “Magic of Christmas” festivities now generate the second largest attendance after the peak summer period.
 For many around Victoria and Vancouver’s Lower Mainland, it has become a tradition to gather with friends and family, strolling through the gardens to check out this year’s original light designs and new displays.

 Many stop to share a meal in the seasonally-decorated elegant formal dining room or in the spacious cafeteria-style Blue Poppy Restaurant whose broad-pillared spaces brim with hundreds of poinsettia plants of every shade imaginable.
-Hardly surprising, The Dining Room Restaurant’s traditional Christmas dinner with all the trimmings is sold out months in advance.
+Hardly surprising, The Dining Room Restaurant’s traditional Christmas is a popular holiday season experience.

-Brass quartets and choirs offer seasonal music that captures the Christmas spirit.
+Festive brass and traditional carollers offer seasonal music that captures the Christmas spirit.
 Alison Gardner

-Preparations for the “Christmas Time” theme festivities begin in September with a 16-member decoration crew who then start to create the actual displays in early October.
-Once in place, a lighting crew of eight people keep the light spectacular glowing every evening.
+Preparations for the “Magic of Christmas” theme festivities begin in September with a decoration crew who then start to create the actual displays in early October.
+Once in place, a lighting crew keep the light spectacular glowing every evening.
 Thanks to their diligence and that of other staff members who are also constantly on the lookout, visitors will be hard pressed to find a single dead bulb in the remarkable galaxy of color and light.

-Former Butchart family mansion and current home of the gourmet Dining Room Restaurant.
+Former Butchart family residence and current home of the gourmet Dining Room Restaurant.

 The elegant Dining Room Restaurant overlooks winter light displays in two directions.